Parkb22/dpdocs/Guides/Get-Started.md

 Welcome to **Degen Park**, your ultimate destination for on-chain gaming and rewards.
 Follow this simple guide to dive in and start earning **$DPARK tokens** today!

+> [!IMPORTANT]
+> Degen Park testnet is runinng on Solana Devnet.\
+ \
+>To enable or disable test networks in Phantom, follow these steps:\
+ \
+>Open Settings by clicking the icon in the top left corner.\
+>Navigate to Developer Settings.\
+>Toggle on Testnet.\
+>Choose Solana , then select Devnet\

 ---

 ### 1️⃣ Connect Your Wallet